Lesson · 2nd Grade

 Time

-This lesson helps students visualize the imaginary numbers by which minutes are read on a clock.
-The blue hour hand extends to the blue numbers 1–12.
-The red minute hand extends to the red numbers, which count to 55 by fives.
+This lesson helps students visualize the "imaginary" numbers by which minutes are read on a clock.
+The blue hour hand points to the blue numbers, 1–12.
+The red minute hand points to the red numbers, which count to 55 by fives.

 Materials